Who could England play in the World Cup 2018 knockout rounds?

 They’ll play Saturday 7th July at 3pm.

 So, who would England’s opponents be in this scenario?
-The winners of Group F (Germany, Mexico, Sweden or South Korea) or the runners-up in Group E (Brazil, Switzerland, Costa Rica or Serbia).
+Sweden (the winners of Group F) or Switzerland (the runners-up in Group E).

-This means that theoretically England could face either Brazil or Germany as early as the quarter-finals.
+This means that theoretically England could face Brazil as early as the quarter-finals.
+However, the major shock of Germany exiting at the group stages means that England have already avoided having to play one of their World Cup nemeses…

 When will England play in the World Cup semi-final?
 Who could they play?